 What populations does Music Therapy benefit?

 Music Therapists are qualified to work with children, adolescents, and adults in a variety of populations and with varying degrees of disability and conditions.
-Some examples are: autism and other developmental disabilities, speech and hearing impairments, neurological conditions such as traumatic brain injury, stroke and Parkinson’s disease, medical conditions including cancer and NICCU, mental health issues including trauma and substance abuse, gerontological disabilities such as Alzheimer’s and other forms of dementia, and hospice work.
+Some examples are: autism and other developmental disabilities, speech and hearing impairments, neurological conditions such as traumatic brain injury, stroke and Parkinson’s disease, medical conditions including cancer and NICCU, mental health issues including trauma and substance abuse, geriatric disabilities such as Alzheimer’s and other forms of dementia, and hospice work.
 Music Therapists therefore work in a variety of settings, often as part of an interdisciplinary team.

 Music Therapy Training: